Context and Objectives

 Securing viable insurance markets and products is thus a key element in building a sustainable disaster risk financing framework.
 In this regard, the Caribbean Catastrophe Risk Insurance Facility – Segregated Portfolio Company (CCRIF SPC) was formed in 2007 as a regional insurance instrument to limit the financial impact of hurricanes and earthquakes.
 As of April 2021, the CCRIF SPC has provided its member states with $200 million in post-disaster pay-outs.
 Driven by demand from members and donors, the CCRIF SPC is scaling up its coverage and range of insurance products, including new risk information management tools, and expanding its membership.

-This grant has already supported CCRIF SPC to provide premium support to all its Caribbean members in light of the impacts posed by the COVID-19 crisis and of the 2020 hurricane season.
-The value of the EU-funded support available for each member country provided at least a 26% discount on total gross premium or an increase in policy coverage under their CCRIF parametric insurance policies.
+This project was also set up to allow retroactive financing of activities implemented in the previous year.
+Consequently, the CCRIF SPC provided premium discount to all its Caribbean members in light of the impacts posed by the COVID-19 crisis and of the 2020 and 2021 hurricane seasons.
+The EU funds enabled the CCRIF SPC to provide a 26% discount on total gross premium or an increase in policy coverage under their CCRIF parametric insurance policies.
 This is in addition to the discounts that were approved by the CCRIF SPC Board, namely a 5% discount on gross premium for Tropical Cyclone coverage, and a further discount of 15% on additional premium for increased Earthquake and Tropical Cyclone coverage for the 2020/21 policy year.

 Partnerships and Coordination

-The grant’s activities, which will be implemented by CCRIF SPC, will be coordinated with the World Bank and the EU Delegation to Barbados.
+The grant’s activities, which are implemented by CCRIF SPC, are coordinated with the World Bank and the EU Delegation to Barbados.

 Furthermore, collaborative work programs have been established between CCRIF and several Caribbean institutions, including: the Caribbean Disaster Emergency Management Agency (CDEMA), Caribbean Institute for Meteorology and Hydrology (CIMH), Caribbean Community Climate Change Centre (CCCCC), Inter-American Development Bank (IDB), OECS Secretariat, the Seismic Research Centre (SRC) of the University of the West Indies (UWI), and the U.N.
 Economic Commission for Latin America and the Caribbean (UN-ECLAC).

-A CCRIF SPC Press Release is accessible here.
+A CCRIF SPC Press Release is accessible at: https://bit.ly/2BuLEnI.

-A GFDRR Feature story on the EU-funded support to CCRIF SPC is accessible here.
+A GFDRR Feature story on the EU-funded support to CCRIF SPC is accessible at: https://bit.ly/2CvHkFo.